tihonovcore/shared-model/README.md

 ## How it works

-It works thanks to bytecode instrumentation via asm ow2 library.
+It works thanks to bytecode instrumentation via asm ow2 library (https://asm.ow2.io/asm4-guide.pdf).
 And we get code like this:
 ```java
 import java.util.HashMap;